Jazz at Surry Arts at the Barn

 For more information: 2076671308; surryartsatthebarn.com

-Surry Arts at the Barn will highlight the East Blue Hill ensemble The Leftovers at 7:00 pm.
-Wednesday, July 5.
-The group includes Ray Jennings, on mandolin and harmonica; John Burns , on acoustic guitar; Isaac Rudloe, on acoustic guitar and banjo-ukulele; Eric Columber, on acoustic and electric guitar and William Rhine, on double bass.
+John Gallagher and Friends will play at 7:00 pm.
+Friday, July 7.
+Gallagher , a bassist formerly with the group A Train Quintet; his son Phelan, who plays jazz saxophone; composer/singer Scott Cleveland, on piano and David Clarke, on guitar, will perform a variety of jazz music.

-Tickets are $15 and can be purchased at the door or online at the SATB website surryartsatthebarn.com.
+Tickets are $15 and can be purchased at the door or online at SATB’s website surryartsatthebarn.com.

-SATB is a performing arts center located in a 100 year old barn at Cross Road in Surry.
-For information call 207-667-1308 or visit the website.
+SATB is a performing arts center located in a 100 year old barn at 8 Cross Road in Surry.
+For more information call 207-667-1308 or visit the website.

 This post was contributed by a community member.
 Submit your news →